cyx233/PovertyAnalysis/README.md

 ## Starting points
 We provide working solutions to the HW, on which you are expected to improve.
 These starting points are provided in [this GitHub repository](https://github.com/SateeshKumar21/PovertyAnalysis).

-The starting points include:
-1. A solution based on KDTree pre-processing + XGBoost.
+The starting points include a solution based on KDTree pre-processing + XGBoost.
-2. A solution based on CNN.

-The CNN solution benefits from using the GPUs on Datahub/Vocareum.
-The XGBoost solution can be run on most laptops/work-stations.
+We also encourage the students to explore Convolutional Neural Networks for this task.
+The students should be able to utilize GPUs on Datahub/Vocareum in order to do so.
+The XGBoost solution on the other hand can be run on most laptops/work-stations.

 ## Performance evaluations
 We will evaluate you on two different test sets using two different metrics.